From Plan to Action: How Well Do Agents Follow the Plan?: Introduction

 \section{Introduction}

-Large Language Model (LLM)-based agents have emerged as a promising paradigm for automating software engineering tasks, from code synthesis and translation to end-to-end issue resolution~\cite{SWE-agent,wu2024introducing,zhang2024autocoderover}.
+Agents have emerged as a promising paradigm for automating software engineering tasks, from code synthesis and translation to end-to-end issue resolution~\cite{SWE-agent,wu2024introducing,ibrahimzada2026recodeagent}.
 Central to these systems is the use of \emph{structured instructions}, a.k.a.\ a \emph{plan}, which decomposes a high-level objective of a given task into an ordered sequence of steps that the agent can follow to accomplish the task successfully.
-In theory, a plan can help reduce cognitive load for reasoning about future steps at the local reason-act-observe loop~\cite{yao2022react}.
-As a result, planning has become a common design choice in agentic frameworks, usually encoded as step-by-step instructions in the system prompt~\cite{swe-agent-plan,openhands-plan,trae-agent-plan}.
+In theory, a plan can help reduce cognitive load for reasoning about future steps in the local reason-act-observe loop~\cite{yao2022react}.
+As a result, planning is commonly used in agentic frameworks, usually encoded as step-by-step instructions in the system prompt~\cite{swe-agent-plan,openhands-plan,trae-agent-plan,chen2026unlocking}.
 For example, a plan for fixing GitHub issues will instruct the agent to navigate to a potential bug location (based on the issue description), reproduce the bug to ensure correct localization, patch the bug, and validate the patch's correctness.

-In practice, the plan is only \emph{advisory}: it is included in the system prompt, but the scaffold's execution engine provides no mechanism to enforce it.
+In practice, the plan is only \emph{advisory} and without enforcement.
 At each trajectory step, the model performs local reasoning over its current context, and its actions may or may not align with the plan.
 As the trajectory grows and the context fills with error messages, file contents, and prior reasoning, the plan's influence may diminish, consistent with the known limitations of LLMs in attending to earlier context~\cite{liu2024lost}.
-Therefore, the true effectiveness of the instructed plans and whether the agent's trajectory complies with the plan remain open questions.
-Evaluating plan compliance can also serve as an important process-centric~\cite{graphectory} analysis; it can reveal whether the agent accomplishes a task through correct strategic reasoning or through overfitting to benchmark trajectories or data contamination.
+Therefore, whether agents truly follow the instructed plan remains an open question.
+Evaluating plan compliance can reveal whether the agent accomplishes a task through correct strategic reasoning or through overfitting to benchmark trajectories or data contamination.